scikit-video/scikit-video/doc/io.rst

 .. currentmodule:: skvideo.io

-:mod:`skvideo.io` is a module created for using the FFmpeg backend to read and write videos.
-The mediainfo tool is used for parsing metadata from videos, since it provides a universal format.
-In time, other backends are planned, but for now only FFmpeg is officially supported.
+:mod:`skvideo.io` is a module created for using a FFmpeg/LibAV backend to read and write videos.
+Depending on the available backend, the appropriate probing tool (ffprobe, avprobe, or even mediainfo) will be used to parse metadata from videos.

 Reading
 -----------------------